 Has struck, and sometimes soft ease.

-A lot of Middle and Early Modern English is pronounced without the Upper-Class Twit accent.
+You pronounce a lot of Middle and Early Modern English without the Upper-Class Twit accent.
 Shakespeare and Chaucer penned a lot of dirty jokes.
 High school teachers forget you’re supposed to read these things aloud in a West Midlands accent.

 Simon Armitage, in his own introduction to Sir Gawain, tells us: